SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 # Introduction

-The purpose of this analysis is to explore what variables are most associated with attrition levels in Fortune 1000 companies.
-Exploratory analytics will be used to determine these variables as well as other general trends associated with specific jobs.
+The purpose of this analysis is to explore what variables are good predictors for attrition rates in Fortune 1000 companies.
+Exploratory analytics will be used to determine which variables are the best predictors of attrition, as well as looking at other trends associated with specific jobs.
 Finally, we will create a model that will predict whether or not an employee will leave the company voluntarily.

 # Analysis